commonkestrel/fateful/README.md

 The assembly is divided into segments, specified with the `@cseg` and `@dseg` directives, and organized by the `@org` directive.
+The `@org` directive will apply to the current segment, and can only be specified once per segment.
 Segments can be used to organize blocks of data and code throughout the address space.

 #### Code Segments